Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/dolly/README.md

 The `generate` action allows you to generate text based on the input text you provide.

 Inputs:
-- text: input text, string
+- prompt: input text, string

 Output
 - generated text, string